Have questions about your personal care? Let’s talk!

 Who is Alexis?

-Along side running the two Skin Revival locations and working to build the amazing team here, she also represents one of the world’s leading Medical Aesthetic device companies, Cynosure Lasers, as a Clinical Trainer here in Canada.
+Along side running the two Skin Revival locations and working to build the amazing team here, she also travels across Canada as a Clinical Trainer working to help clinics expand their treatment offerings through technical training.

 Ask Alexis a question by filling out the contact form to get one-on-one advice or, check out her blog posts for tips & tricks, behind the scenes and an insider view on all things beauty.